ilios/ilios/tests/phpunit/README.md

 **ACHTUNG!**  Do not run this these tests against your regular development, stage or production database, otherwise it will get clobbered.

-Only run tests in the `ede` group.
+Only run tests in the `e2e` group.

 ```bash
 cd <iliosroot>/tests/phpunit